 If you have a different type of roof, make sure your contract is similarly specific.
-For example, it should specify the grade of shakes or shingles to be used on a wood roof, the make and composition of concrete or synthetic shingles or tiles, number of layers and type of stone for a built-up roof, type and weight of metal and paint for a metal roof, and materials and application techniques for a modified bitumen or single-ply flat roof.
+For example, it should specify the grade of shakes or shingles to be used on a wood roof, the make and composition of concrete or synthetic shingles or tiles, the number of layers and type of stone for a built-up roof, the type and weight of metal and paint for a metal roof, and the materials and application techniques for a modified bitumen or single-ply flat roof.

 If your job requires a permit and inspection, specify in the contract that the company must secure a permit, and that the work must be inspected and approved before your final payment.